Esri/arcgis-maps-sdk-flutter-samples/lib/samples/identify_layer_features/README.md

 ## Use case

-`IdentifyLayers` allows users to tap on a map, returning features at that location across multiple layers.
+`identifyLayers` allows users to tap on a map, returning features at that location across multiple layers.
 Because some layer types have sublayers, the sample recursively counts results for sublayers within each layer.

 ## How to use the sample

 Tap to identify features.
-A banner will show layers with features under the tapped location, as well as a layer count.
+A banner will list layers with features under the tapped location, as well as a layer count.

 ## How it works